Reviewed by Robert Bogenberger, PhD

 - Somatic therapy

 Biofeedback devices can range from medical equipment to at-home wearable devices.
 Therapists can help clients determine which devices may be useful for the specific type of biofeedback therapy used and the goals of the therapy.

 - Clinical biofeedback devices: These devices are often FDA-approved and found in the offices of biofeedback therapists.
 Although some may be authorized for home use, most are used under the direction of a therapist.

 - Personal biofeedback devices: Personal use wearables are increasingly available and affordable.
 Some devices are designed for biofeedback and can involve wearing sensors that monitor bodily functions.
 Others may have a wider use but can function for biofeedback.
 Both types may deliver results via apps or through connecting the device to a personal computer.

 Is Biofeedback Therapy Right for You?

-Biofeedback therapy can help strengthen the mind-body connection and allow people to strengthen their mental health through physical techniques.
-Visit a biofeedback therapist to learn more about whether biofeedback therapy is a good option for you.
+Biofeedback therapy can help strengthen the mind-body connection and allow you to strengthen your mental health through physical techniques.
+Visit our therapist directory to find a biofeedback practitioner and explore whether this is a good option for you.